skyra-project/skyra/.docker/README.md

 Skyra currently has the following microservices that can be dockerized:

--   gRPC .NET connector
-    -   Service name in docker-compose: `grpc`
-    -   Image used: `skyrabot/grpc:latest`
-    -   For more information see [Arkadia]
 -   GraphQL-Pokémon
     -   Service name in docker-compose: `pokedex`
     -   Image used: `favware/graphql-pokemon:latest`